eth-brownie/brownie/docs/config.rst

         * ``gas_price``: The default gas price for all transactions.
 If left as ``false`` the gas price will be determined using ``web3.eth.gasPrice``.
         * ``gas_limit``: The default gas limit for all transactions.
 If left as ``false`` the gas limit will be determined using ``web3.eth.estimateGas``.
+        * ``persist``: If ``True``, Brownie will remember information about deployed contracts in between sessions.
+This is enabled by default for all non-local networks.
         * ``reverting_tx_gas_limit``: The gas limit to use when a transaction would revert.
 If set to ``false``, transactions that would revert will instead raise a ``VirtualMachineError``.

     .. py:attribute:: network.networks